Thirteen (2003 film): Home media and rights

-20th Century Fox Home Entertainment released the film on DVD/VHS in the United States (Region 1) on January 27, 2004.
-In Australia (Region 4), it received a DVD/VHS release in mid-2004 by 20th Century Fox Home Entertainment South Pacific.
+20th Century Fox Home Entertainment released the film on DVD and VHS in the United States (Region 1) on January 27, 2004.
+In Australia (Region 4), it received a DVD and VHS release in mid-2004 by 20th Century Fox Home Entertainment South Pacific.
 That same year, it was also released on DVD in the United Kingdom (Region 2), with this release being handled by Universal Pictures Home Entertainment.

 On March 20, 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to The Walt Disney Company.
 This deal included both 20th Century Fox and its arthouse-focused subsidiary Fox Searchlight, which was the primary distributor of Thirteen.
 The film's rights in the United Kingdom and Ireland are still held by Universal, rather than Disney, as Universal originally controlled all distribution rights for those countries.

 Soundtrack

 The score was written by Mark Mothersbaugh.
 An official soundtrack was released on August 19, 2003, by Nettwerk Records, which includes songs by Liz Phair, Clinic, Folk Implosion, Imperial Teen, Katy Rose, The Like, and MC 900 Ft.
 Jesus.